merakleee/BUILD-IT-API-FETCHING/README.md

 ### Mutation Handling & Side Effects

 Mutation handling is about managing actions that change data (create, update, delete) and controlling what happens around them.
-These actions usually cause side effects like updating the UI, refreshing data, or showing messages.
-Handling mutations well keeps everything in sync and prevents the app from feeling unpredictable or broken.
+These actions usually cause side effects like updating the UI, refreshing cache, or invalidating queries.

 ```mermaid
 flowchart TD